NativeScript/nativescript-cli/README.md

 What is NativeScript
 ===

-> Telerik NativeScript is currently available as a private preview.
+> NativeScript is currently available as a private preview.
 To sign up for the NativeScript Insiders program, visit <a href="http://www.telerik.com/nativescript-insiders-signup" target="_blank">http://www.telerik.com/nativescript-insiders-signup</a>.

-Telerik NativeScript is a cross-platform JavaScript framework that lets you develop native iOS and Android apps from a single code base.
+NativeScript is a cross-platform JavaScript framework that lets you develop native iOS and Android apps from a single code base.
 The framework provides JavaScript access to the native APIs, user interface, and rendering engines of iOS and Android.
 By using JavaScript or TypeScript, you can create one project that builds into an iOS or Android app with completely native user experience.

-To learn more about Telerik NativeScript, you can check the following resources:
+To learn more about NativeScript, you can check the following resources:

-* [The Telerik NativeScript web page][4]
+* [The NativeScript web page][4]
 * [NativeScript - a Technical Overview][9]
 * [Development with NativeScript][3]
 * [Announcing NativeScript - cross-platform framework for building native mobile applications][11]
-* [The Telerik NativeScript Documentation Wiki][6]
+* [The NativeScript Documentation Wiki][6]
-* [The Telerik NativeScript API Reference][7]
+* [The NativeScript API Reference][7]
-* [The Telerik NativeScript FAQ][8]
+* [The NativeScript FAQ][8]
 * [On NativeScript for Android][10]

 [Back to Top][1]